Onboarding Remote Software Developers: Part One

 - Does the company consider this feedback?

-- Does the company have an extensive informational resource?
+- Does the company have an extensive informational resources?

 If you’re serious about upgrading your onboarding process, answer these eight questions honestly.
 Additionally, you can get your HR department, management team, and everyone else in leadership roles to answer these questions.